CrochetFeve0251/psr2-plugin/wiki/cli/creating-command.md

 ]);
 ```

-If you want to run a action you can run the method `do_action`:
+If you want to run an action you can run the method `do_action`:

 ```php
 $this->do_action('my_action', [